Skip to main content

 • additional functionality of electronic questionnaires; Mechanical data checks that filter respondents into correct questions and the capability to sort individual subjects organized in a roster, combine with question loops to help ensure that questions are administered about the correct subjects in the correct order.
 For example, rostering and sorting ensure that the "current/most recent employer," referred to historically as the "CPS employer," is always asked about in the first loop of questions.
 Although this has always been the intention, recording and processing errors in PAPI years resulted in occasional cases for which the CPS employer was not entered as the first employer.

-Data and Documentation Innovations
+Data and documentation innovations

 Continuing enhancements to CHRR's Designer CAPI software have made possible several more advancements in the presentation of data and documentation as well.
 These include: